 Many other Tesco policies contain rules and guidance that are designed to prevent conflicts of interest from arising.
 This policy should be read in conjunction with your terms of employment and the following:

 · Guidance for colleagues wishing to become Non-Executive Directors at other companies

 If you allow your personal interests to influence your decision-making on behalf of Tesco or if you fail to follow the process for managing conflict situations outlined in this policy, you may face disciplinary action which could lead to your dismissal.

 If you suspect that a breach of this policy has occurred or may occur in the future or if you are unsure whether a conflict situation exists, speak up.
 Talk to your manager in the first instance.
-If this is not possible, speak to your local Legal or Security contact, or call/email Protector Line (full contact details are in our Code of Business Conduct).
+If this is not possible, speak to your local Legal or Security contact, email firstname.lastname@example.org or call Protector Line (UK 0800 374 199).

 We are committed to ensuring that colleagues who raise concerns are not victimized and do not tolerate retaliation in any form against individuals who raise concerns.
 If you raise a genuine concern in good faith, you will not face any adverse consequences for speaking up, even if you were mistaken about your concern.
 If you believe that you are being retaliated against, you should report it immediately.

 All business units are required to implement this policy and to communicate it to colleagues on an annual basis.